protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/dos-donts.md

 Never add a required field, instead add `// required` to document the API contract.
-Required fields are considered harmful by so many they were removed from proto3 completely .
+Required fields are considered harmful by so many they were removed from proto3 completely.
 Make all fields optional or repeated.
-You never know how long a message type is going to last and whether someone will be forced to fill in your required field with an empty string or zero in four years when it’s no longer logically required but the proto still says it is .
+You never know how long a message type is going to last and whether someone will be forced to fill in your required field with an empty string or zero in four years when it’s no longer logically required but the proto still says it is.

 ## **Don't** Make a Message with Lots of Fields